reinderien/blockhood/makingof.md

 to explore some optimal consumption patterns.

 One major drawback of this approach is that it doesn't support ILP (Integer Linear Programming), which means that we get solutions back that have fractional block counts.
+Rounding them allows for construction but introduces error.

 There are many different ways to optimize this problem: